 - Additional Information

-UPC N/A Manufacturer Skytech Shipping Status Order by 1 PM CST for Same Day Shipping Condition New Remote Functions No Screen Type N/A Fuel Type N/A
+UPC N/A Manufacturer Skytech Shipping Status Order by 1 PM CST for Same Day Shipping Condition New Remote Functions No Screen Type N/A Fuel Type N/A Style N/A

 Unit about 6 years old.
 Work fine at end of last year.
 Put in new batteries in both transmitter and receiver.
 Performed the sync.
 Audibles heard but still will not turn on burner.
 Even sliding switch on receiver to ON will not light burner.
 Have check battery install for proper direction.
 Any suggestions or do we replace receiver?
 Any way to check microprocessor?
 Could two wires to gas valve have a problem?
 Both seem tight.
 Not sure how to proceed.
 Oh, lighting fireplace with fireplace control, lights fine.